Deterministic Suffix-reading Automata: Comparison with DFA and DGA

 Lemma~\ref{lem:tracking-dfa-language-equivalent} and the fact that every complete DFA is also a DSA, prove that DSAs recognize regular languages.
-We will now compare succinctness of DSA wrt DFA and DGA.
-We start with a family of languages for which DSAs are concise.
+We will now compare succinctness of DSA wrt DFA and DGA, starting with a family of languages for which DSAs are concise.